 Case MC is working to create societal value through initiatives to develop human resources and spur job creation including a vocational training school that SPDC Ltd. has been involved in setting up and operating.

-Support for technical education at a training center for plastic molding and processing in Saudi Arabia
+plastic molding and processing in Saudi Arabia

-Total number of graduates (As of August 2017)
+Total number of graduates individuals (As of August 2017)